-This case is a clear example of extreme partisan gerrymandering, where, in this instance, North Carolina Republicans split and mangled districts to create more Republican concentrated districts which represented fewer voters.
+This case is a clear example of extreme partisan gerrymandering.
+North Carolina Republicans split and mangled existing districts to create new districts with overwhelming Republican majorities.
 The suit filed by Common Cause in the U.S. District Court for the Middle District of North Carolina, presents compelling evidence of a blatantly partisan and brazenly public power grab in North Carolina.
 Read below for more details about this case and related issues.

 Common Cause v.
 Rucho